Website terms and conditions template: marketplace for goods; seller side

-Your site might specialise in the sale of one type of item (fashion goods; toys; tools; some industrial product), or a particular type of seller or buyer (such as used business equipment), but what sort of marketplace your site creates is not important to these terms.
+Your website might specialise in the sale of one type of item (fashion goods; toys; tools; some industrial product), or a particular type of seller or buyer (such as used business equipment), but what sort of marketplace your site creates is not important.
 We include provisions for the sellers and buyers to be businesses or consumers.

-So far as the CC(ICAC) regulations are concerned, we insulate you as far as possible from seller obligations, yet make clear to your sellers that they must comply.
+So far as Consumer Contracts Regulations are concerned, we insulate you as far as possible from seller obligations, yet make clear to your sellers that they must comply.

 Is this template suitable for your website?

 These T&C are for any website that creates a marketplace where physical goods are sold.
 It doesn't matter what type of good is sold, provided that it is a physical item and not downloaded.

 Your site could connect sellers with consumers (selling items such as rare coins or electrical homewares) or with businesses (trading items such as office equipment or mechanical plant), or both.

 The template suits sites that: